seancook/docker-openpose-cpu/README.md

 ## Troubleshooting

 If you experience issues while running the the `make` command, please lower the number of jobs to something that makes sense for your machine.
 See [discussion here](https://github.com/seancook/docker-openpose-cpu/pull/2).
+Thanks to `jonathanmv` for pointing this out.